into your inbox

 What next: Canas beats Federer twice; Ferrero fades

-A few weeks later, Canas would draw a lot of attention on him.
+A few weeks later, Canas would find himself in the spotlight again.
 Not only would he defeat world No 1 Federer in Indian Wells (7-5, 6-2), but he would also beat him a second time in Miami (7-6, 2-6, 7-6).
 At the latter Masters 1000 event he eliminate two other top 10 players (Tommy Robredo and Ivan Ljubicic) before finishing runner-up to Novak Djokovic (6-3, 6-2, 6-4).
 Later in the spring, Canas would reach the Roland-Garros quarter-finals for the second and last time (defeated by Nikolay Davydenko 7-5, 6-4, 6-4).
 He would retire in 2010.

 After a final effort to climb back to the top that maxed out at a No 37 ranking in July of 2012, Ferrero would retire from professional tennis in October of that year.